newnaveendhawan/Comprehensive-Data-Analysis-and-Tagging-Pipeline/README.md

 ###### Key findings, actionable insights, and data discrepancies

 ## Dataset
 The dataset used in this project was provided via email.
-It contains both project details and an unstructured CSV file that was analyzed and processed to generate insights and tags.
+It contains both project details and an unstructured Excel file that was analyzed and processed to generate insights and tags.

 ## Deliverables
 The following files are included in this repository: